Island Resources Foundation

 - Institutional Development and Environmental Information

-Since 2009, a major program thrust of Island Resources Foundation has been the detailed description of environmental conditions in the major islands of the British Virgin Islands.
-The result is a series of island environmental profiles for the major islands of the BVIs.
+Since 2009, a major program thrust of Island Resources Foundation has been the detailed characterization of environmental conditions in the major islands of the British Virgin Islands.
+The result is a series of island environmental profiles for the major islands of the BVIs, which are modeled on the 8 country environmental profiles that we produced for USAID and UNDP in the 1990's.

-See the links at IRF Policy Publications for a detailed list of currently available environmental profiles and related papers, including especially the recent profiles for:
+See the links at IRF Policy Publications for a detailed list of currently available environmental profiles and related papers, including especially the recent profiles and supplemental and technical addenda for:

 - Jost van Dyke Environmental Profile,